Sleep Token

+Sleep Token are an anonymous English rock band formed in London in 2016.
+They have released four studio albums, two EPs, two standalone songs, and multiple covers.

+The band consists of two main members, only known as Vessel and II.
+Live, they are joined by five touring musicians: bassist III, guitarist IV, and a trio of backing vocalists known as Espera.
+The members have never revealed their real names or identities.
+On stage, they conceal themselves with masks, long robes, and black body paint.

-Sleep Token are an English rock band formed in London in 2016.
-Its members remain anonymous by wearing masks.
-After self-releasing their debut EP One in 2016, the band signed with Basick Records and issued a follow-up EP, Two, the next year.
-The group signed with Spinefarm Records and released their first full-length album Sundowning in 2019, which was followed in 2021 by This Place Will Become Your Tomb.
-A third album, Take Me Back to Eden, was released in May 2023.
-Their fourth album, Even in Arcadia, was released in May 2025, through RCA Records.
+After self-releasing their debut EP, One, in 2016, the band signed with Basick Records and issued a follow-up EP, Two, the next year.
+The group signed with Spinefarm Records and released their first full-length album (LP), Sundowning, in 2019, which was followed in 2021 by This Place Will Become Your Tomb.
+A third album, Take Me Back to Eden, was released in 2023.
+Their fourth album, Even in Arcadia, was released in 2025 through RCA Records.